fluid-project/kettle/README.md

 The DataSource API is drawn from the following two methods – a read-only DataSource will just implement `get`, and a writeable DataSource will implement both `get` and `set`:

-    /* @param directModel {Object} A JSON structure holding the "coordinates" of the state to be read
+    /* @param directModel {Object} A JSON structure holding the "coordinates" of the state to be read -
-     * (morally equivalent to a file path or URL)
+     * this model is morally equivalent to (the substitutable parts of) a file path or URL
      * @param options {Object} [Optional] A JSON structure holding configuration options good for just
      * this request.
 These will be specially interpreted by the particular concrete grade of DataSource
      * – there are no options valid across all implementations of this grade.